AccraNET/Orspace.TcpServer/README.md

 ## Example Usage
-Refer to the project `Orspace.TcpServer.Example` for an example implementation an `IConnectionHandler` class.
+Refer to the project `Orspace.TcpServer.Example` for an example implementation of the `IConnectionHandler` interface.